Angelians

 “I think so.
 Yeah, I’ll try,” said Luis.

 The elderly, balding psychiatrist smiled reassuringly, his knees crossed, slouching comfortably in his armchair.
-To Luis, that casual posture, and the signature brown sweater vest, and the too-narrow tie, were just other signs of Dr. Heinrich’s comforting presence.
-Over the past year, the amiable psychiatrist had led him through his devastating trauma and brought him out the other side.
-Today might bring even more progress toward remembering.
+To Luis, that casual posture, and the signature brown sweater vest, and the too-narrow tie, were signs of Dr. Heinrich’s comforting presence.
+And his office, with its shelves heavy with thick, authoritative-looking books, its massive oak desk, and its padded leather furniture lent a sense of comforting gravitas to Heinrich’s therapy.

 Luis paused, his brow furrowed in concentration.
 “Seeing him brought back something bad.
 Maybe a memory?”